 Revised Dec.
 2023

-17.29 Copyright—Affirmative Defense—Limitation on Liability for System Caching

-(17 U.S.C. § 512(b))
+17.31 Copyright—Affirmative Defense—Limitation on Liability for System Caching (17 U.S.C. § 512(b))

 If the defendant is a service provider and is facing liability for copyright infringement based on system caching of copyrighted material, the defendant is not liable for money damages.